If all you have is a spreadsheet, you’ll be forced to think in rows and columns.

 Idea Board Examples

-The physical form of an idea board can be anything like glass walls, easel boards, presentation software, or a digital whiteboard.
+The physical form of an idea board can be anything like glass walls, easel boards, blackboards, presentation software, or a digital whiteboard.
 However, there are some approaches that best serve specific purposes.
-Let’s explore them.
+Let’s explore the different types of idea boards.

 Brainstorming idea boards